Mondelez International Buys Clif Bar & Company for $2.9 Billion

 “Mondelēz International is reshaping our portfolio to sustain long-term growth, and we have been looking to grow our global snack bar business along with our Perfect Snacks in the U.S. and Grenade Bars in the U.K,” said Tracey Noe, Mondelēz International vice-president for global external communications, in a call with OBJ today.
 “We also want our growth to reflect our commitment to sustainability, and Clif Bar is right in line with our Snacking Made Right philosophy at Mondelēz International.”

-“We see a great opportunity to expand Clif Bar into the Canadian market and beyond,” says Noe.
+“We see a great opportunity to expand Clif Bar into the Canadian market and beyond,” said Noe.
 “We’re excited to bring this healthy, tasty snack to a larger market and promote nutritious, active lifestyles.”

-“Mondelēz International is the right partner at the right time to support Clif in our next chapter of growth,” says Sally Grimes, Clif Bar’s CEO.
+“Mondelēz International is the right partner at the right time to support Clif in our next chapter of growth,” said Sally Grimes, Clif Bar’s CEO.
 “Our purposes and cultures are aligned and being part of a global snacking company with broad product offerings can help us accelerate our growth while staying true to our deeply ingrained five aspirations—sustaining our people, planet, community, business, and brands—five bottom lines that have grounded our company since its founding and will remain our north star going forward.”

 Clif was created by Gary Erickson after a 175-mile bike trek in 1990 left him disappointed in the energy bars of the time.
 He worked with his mom in her kitchen to develop his first offerings of Double Chocolate, Apricot, and Date Oatmeal that launched in 1992, and named the bars for his father, Clifford.
 Selling mainly through bike shops, Erickson saw $700,000 in sales his first year, and $20 million in sales by 1997.
 Clif Bar declined a $120 million offer from Quaker Oats in 2000, and has been credited for its environmental policies, employee stock ownership program, and outdoor-athlete sponsorships.